-- 1. During the first four weeks after your furnace is installed, inspect your air filters for dirt every week.
-Then check the filters monthly and clean as necessary. - 2.
-Permanent type foam filters are washable.
-Use a solution of soapy water, followed by a rinse in clear water and then dried by tapping the frame against a solid object to remove excess water.
+- 1 During the first four weeks after your furnace is installed, inspect your air filter(s) for dirt every week.
+Then check the filters monthly and clean as necessary. - 2 If the filter(s) is of a washable type, clean filter(s) according to the manufacturer's specifications.

-WARNING: After cleaning or changing filter, filter access cover(s) must be replaced.
-Failure to do so could cause nausea, asphyxiation, or fire, resulting in damage, injury or death.
+After cleaning or changing filter(s), filter access cover(s) must be replaced.
+Failure to do so could cause nausea, asphyxiation, or fire resulting in damage, injury or death.